igordejanovic/pharo-configuration/README.md

-# Pharo image configuration script generator
+Generator for my Pharo configuration